-- 6.7.1.7 The overall sanitary distribution system for each Outline Plan shall be guided by the County's IMP and any subsequent approved County studies in effect at the time of development. - 6.7.1.8 Outline Plans in Planning Areas 1, 2 and 3 shall identify sanitary connections to adjacent lands and Future Development Areas. - 6.7.1.9 The applicant shall be responsible for the cost of sanitary servicing and infrastructure that provides adequate service delivery to the Outline Plan area. - 6.7.1.10 Sanitary servicing alignment is identified in Figure 8.
-At the Outline Plan stage the sanitary distribution system should generally align with this figure. - 6.7.1.11 Notwithstanding Policy 6.7.1.10, alternate and more cost effective sanitary servicing alignments and locations may be considered by the County at the Outline Plan stage. - 6.7.1.12 At the Outline Plan stage, additional studies or analysis may be required by the County to demonstrate the sanitary distribution system can service the development, while not precluding the development of other parts of the Plan area.
-The cost of these studies or analysis shall be borne by the applicant.
+- 6.7.1.16 The overall sanitary distribution system for each Outline Plan shall be guided by the County's IMP, the County's General Municipal Servicing Standards, and any subsequent approved County studies in effect at the time of development. - 6.7.1.17 An Engineering Design Brief for sanitary services shall be required as part of the Outline Plan preparation to inform subsequent subdivision and/or development applications. - 6.7.1.18 Outline Plans in Planning Areas 1, 2 and 3 shall identify sanitary connections to adjacent lands and the Future Study Area. - 6.7.1.19 The applicant shall be responsible for the cost of sanitary servicing and infrastructure that provides adequate service delivery to the Outline Plan area.

+- 6.7.1.20 The Sanitary servicing system alignment is identified in Figure 9.
+At the Outline Plan stage, the sanitary distribution system should generally align with this figure. - 6.7.1.21 Notwithstanding Policy 6.7.1.20, alternate and more cost-effective sanitary servicing alignments and locations may be considered by the County at the Outline Plan stage. - 6.7.1.22 At the Outline Plan stage, additional studies or analysis may be required by the County to demonstrate the sanitary distribution system is feasible to service the development, while not precluding the development of other parts of the Plan area.
+The cost of these studies or analysis shall be borne by the applicant. - 6.7.1.23 Outline Plans and their supporting Engineering Design Briefs for sanitary servicing, as well as any additional sanitary servicing studies or analysis required by the County, shall be circulated to the Airport Authority and the ACRWC for review and comment.